coldrye-archive/inxs/README.md

 # inxs

-Dependency injection for node and the browser using Babel.
+Extensible, decorator based dependency injection using Babel.
+Suitable for both node and the browser.

 ## Limitations